-Recently we in the community are very excited to read the report (PDF) from the work done around the Newtown, CT tragedy.
-It is very comforting and rewarding to learn that by far the most effective therapy for clients was Brainspotting™.
+We in the community are very excited to read the report (PDF) from the work done around the Newtown, CT tragedy.
+It is very comforting and rewarding to learn that by far the most effective therapy clients reported was Brainspotting™.
 As Brainspotting clinicians, we believe in its quiet power to create healing as we witness clients move through traumas and pains in new ways, day after day.
-It is all the more rewading to learn that those receiving the therapy are seeing and feeling the same things.
+It is all the more rewarding to learn that those receiving the therapy are seeing and feeling the same things.

 Brainspotting: Recruiting the midbrain for accessing and healing sensorimotor memories of traumatic activation